 COMMUNICATION STYLES 16. l attempt to le who speak languages or dialects other than English, earn and use key words in their language so that l le to communicate with them.
 17. • determine any familial colloquialisms used by families that will assist and/or enhance the delivery and supports.
 18. aids, gestures, and physical prompts in my vith children who have limited English proficiency.
-19. When interacting with parents and other family members who have limited English proficiency I always keep in mind that: (a) limitation in English proficiency is in no way a reflection of their level of intellectual functioning. (b) their limited ability to speak the language of the dominant culture has no bearing on their ability to communicate effectively in their language of origin. (c) they may neither be literate in their language of origin nor English.
+19. ting with parents and other family members who English proficiency I always keep in mind that: (a) limitation in English proficiency is in no way a reflection of their level of intellectual functioning. (b) their limited ability to speak the language of the dominant culture has no bearing on their ability to communicate effectively in their language of origin. (c) they may neither be literate in their language of origin nor English.
 20. l ensure that a in their langua all notices and communiqués to parents are written age of origin.
-21. I understand that it may be necessary to use alternatives to written communications for some families, as word of mouth may be a preferred method of receiving information.
+21. written comn that it may be necessary to use alternatives to nunications for some families, as word of mouth eferred method of receiving information.
 22. l understand competency d the principles and practices of linguistic and: oly them within my early childhood program etting. (b) adv ocate for them within my program or agency.